GNUfamilia-fisi/mongodb-connections/ruby/README.md

 gem "mongo", "~> 2"
 ```

-Ammong all the programming languages available in this repo, I think that
+Ammng all the programming languages available in this repo, I think that
-Ruby is the simplest to use.
+Ruby is the simplest to use (frighteningly simple).

 ```ruby
 client = Mongo::Client.new(